Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Step 6: Strategic Delegation (Month 9+)

-Goal: Delegate planning, optimization, innovation
+Goal: Delegate planning, optimization, innovation.

-Delegated to Specialist: Process improvements, client strategy enhancements, new service development
+Delegated to Specialist: Process improvements, client strategy enhancements, new service development.

 Week 33+: Strategic work

-Specialist identifies delivery inefficiencies, proposes improvements
+Specialist identifies delivery inefficiencies and proposes improvements.

-Specialist develops new frameworks for client results
+Specialist develops new frameworks for client results.

-Specialist leads quarterly planning for service evolution
+Specialist leads quarterly planning for service evolution.

-Total weekly: 26 hours (down from 52)
+Total weekly hours: 26 (down from 52).

-Revenue trajectory: $76K → $89K in 8 months (+$13K monthly)
+Revenue trajectory: $76K → $89K in 8 months (+$13K monthly).

-Cost avoided: $30K-$45K in failed hire/rehiring cycles
+Cost avoided: $30K–$45K in failed hire and rehiring cycles.

 Step 1: Systems Documentation - Before Any Hire